To view the full schedule of live and recorded virtual events, please visit www.kent.edu/edabroad-showcase.

 Kent State Geneva, Switzerland

 The International Student Exchange Program (ISEP) is a network of over 300 institutions in 50 countries that offers you more options for finding the best academic, geographic, and cultural match for your field of study and areas of interest.
+Students interested in applying for any ISEP program must have at least a 2.5 GPA* and be in good academic standing at Kent State University.

 Kent State Faculty-led Courses